 If you have a motor home or caravan sitting outside on your property and you want to drive it outside the area, please check the wheels and underside for any infestation as this is one of the main ways the ants are spread.

-Find out about control methods for Argentine Ant infestation on Tasman District Council's control methods page.
+Find out about control methods for Argentine Ant infestation on on Tasman District Councils Pests and Weeds page.